aditm7/web-scrapping-assignment/codeforces problem/READme.md

 note 1: above instructions were for the codeforces.py program file, for bonus tasks files the instructions are similar.

-note 2: just make sure while running the programs there are not pre directories for are there for the same name as the contest's numbers or the problems' number or the code will give error.
+note 2: just make sure while running the programs there are not pre directories for the same name as the contest's numbers or the problems' number or the code will give error.